 The suspension line may be extended over a pulley and balanced by a counterweight equal to the weight of the tong, or simply tied off in the derrick to form a dead line.
 When using a dead line arrangement it is necessary to use a McCoy spring hanger assembly (see specification page for recommended spring hanger).
-This spring hanger compensates for the downward movement of the casing as the thread is made-up.
-As the spring(s) in the spring compress it (they) impart(s) additional force to the suspension cable.
-This force may be the equivalent of several hundred pounds of additional weight, dependant upon the design of the spring hanger and the number of springs used.
-Consult McCoy engineering for additional information if required.
+This spring hanger compensates for the downward movement of the casing as the thread is made-up, and imparts additional force to the suspension cable: